TheLusitanianKing/Vulcan/README.md

 If the merge request needs manual validation, it will let you know.

 ## Configuration
-There are 2 configuration files, one for Vulcan's main configuration and another one for projects listing.
+There are 2 configuration files, one for Vulcan's main configuration and another one for listing the submodules.

 ### Vulcan's configuration
 This configuration file is mainly about how to access your VCS from the script (URL, your token, etc.).